 Let me stop blabbing (as if we’re not late already) get to the list I created.
-Some of these I don’t own and are on my personal wishlist (family take note ) but I also think any of theses would be ideal for you guys.
+Some of these I don’t own and are on my personal wish list (family take note ) but I also think any of these would be ideal for you guys.

-One– Starbucks Gift Card I’m probably the only person in the world who’s not a big fan of Starbucks.
+One– Starbucks Gift Car-: I’m probably the only person in the world who’s not a big fan of Starbucks.
 It’s not that I’m not a fan but it might be the British in me but I’m more of a tea person.
 Probably the only thing I make sure I get up to make before leaving for my day.
-However, this would be an ideal gift, if you happen to be running late or had a really long night you can just grab you some Starbucks to go.
-There’s a Starbucks on most campus so it will definitely come in handy.
+However, this would be an ideal gift, if you happen to be running late or had a really long night you can just grab you some Starbucks on the go.
+There’s a Starbucks on almost every campus so it will definitely come in handy.
 This will be such a thoughtful gift plus it’ll help save your nursing student some money.

-Two– Stethoscope Now for the longest while a rose gold littman stethoscope has been on my wishlist but I’ll be honest I haven’t been able to quite fit it into my budget as yet.
-A really good Stethoscope is NOT cheap.
-Gifting a stethoscope will surely take the burden off of any future nurse.
+Two– Stethoscope: Now for the longest while a rose gold Littman stethoscope has been on my wish list but I’ll be honest I haven’t been able to quite fit it into my budget as yet.
+A really good Stethoscope is NOT cheap!
+Gifting a stethoscope will surely take the burden off of any future nurse or doctor.
 This is a vital instrument to have.
-The one listed is a very cost effective one and was one of my very first stethoscope, I still have it to this day.
+You can find very cost effective stethoscopes on amazon (amazon has EVERYTHING).

 Five– A Good Book I’m an avid reader, in my free time I love to read a good book.
 Critical Care: A new nurse faces Death, life and everything in between is a book a nurse practitioner from my country recommended to me so I’m recommending it you.
 This will be a great book for a future nurse as well as a very new nurse.